pabloazurduy/pymc-tutorial/README.md

 ### Notes about doing inference with samples
 *(extracted from [Ch2-3](https://github.com/dccuchile/CC6104/blob/master/slides/3_2_ST-posterior.pdf))*

+***Important** before using any of this methods make sure you also read the [the implementation notes](#trace-notes) too*

-If we know the posterior shape, for example after using a conjugate priors, we can estimate easily the areas under the curve using the formula, Although, Given that usually we can't know for sure the shape of the posterior we have to make some hypothesis test over the **sampling** of the posterior, a few common tests are the followings:
+ If we know the posterior shape, for example after using a conjugate priors, we can estimate easily the areas under the curve using the formula, Although, Given that usually we can't know for sure the shape of the posterior we have to make some hypothesis test over the **sampling** of the posterior.
+Some common inference sampling procedures are the followings:

 1. What is the probability than $\theta \le \theta_{ub}$ ? $\mathbb{P}(\theta \le \theta_{ub})$.

     We count the number of elements in the `trace` that are lower than $\theta_{ub}$ and divided by the elements in the `trace`.
 Therefore `p ~ len(trace<=ub)/len(trace)`